lucaswerkmeister/ceylon-mode/README.md

 Current status
 --------------

-It doesn’t do much, but it works well enough for me.
+A first version has been released and is good enough for general use in my opinion.
+Development from my side will continue on an on-and-off basis as I find the time to work on it;
-I don’t have much time to improve it, but pull requests are always welcome.
+pull requests are always welcome!

 Features
 --------